 Chạo tôm can be directly served after being steamed.
 Don’t worry, it has been cooked well and the taste is also delicious.
 But you can also fry or bake it to enrich the flavor and make it crunchier!

 9. Bò nướng lá lốt (Vietnamese Baked Floss)

 Talking about popular Vietnamese dishes, it feels lacking if you don’t mention bò nướng lá lốt.
 It actually has a long name, thịt bò nướng lá lốt which means baked ground meat or baked Floss.

-The main ingredient is beef, chicken, or pork that is ground and spiced.
-The meat is then covered with betel leaves and then traditionally baked on the charcoal stove.
+The main ingredient is beef, chicken, or pork, which is ground and spiced.
+The meat is then covered with betel leaves and then traditionally baked on a charcoal stove.

 Aside from its savory taste, bò nướng lá lốt is very aromatic due to the betel leaf covering it.
 The aroma smells slightly like perfume or incense.

 Lastly, there is the next underrated but tasty Vietnamese food you need to try!
 It’s said to be underrated as it is rarely found in the main list of the best dishes in the country.
 But don’t worry, since Mì Quảng is really delicious and the price tends to be quite affordable.

 Mì Quảng is another noodle soup, but there are more toppings, such as meat, shrimp, fried peanuts, mint leaves, and quail eggs.
 The broth is savory with vegetable oil.
 It’s quite easy to find this Vietnamese food on the streets.
 So, make sure to taste it!